Skip to main content

 • Open the Freedom app.

-• Look for the option to block notifications and ensure it is enabled.
+• Look for the option to Disable notifications and ensure it is toggled on.

 Freedom App loses permissions after they've been enabled